XLSForm/xlsform.github.io/_sections/home-english.md

 | ================= | =========== | ============        | ============          | ========== |
 | survey            |             |                     |                       |            |

 You can also add different language columns for hints and media files by using the same `::language (code)` construct, as shown in the example below.
-See also the [XLSForm reference table](./ref-table), which includes a list of all column headers that can accept a language modification.
+See also the [XLSForm reference](./ref-table), which includes a list of all column headers that can accept a language modification.

 | hint::English (en)  | hint::Dutch (nl)     | image::English (en)        | image::Dutch (nl)        |
 | ------------------- | -------------------- | -------------------------- | ------------------------ |